achalbajpai/Walmart-Compass/CONTRIBUTING.md

 Welcome to the **Hacktoberfest 2024** celebration! 🎉 Thank you for showing interest in contributing to this project.
 Whether you're a beginner or an experienced developer, you're welcome to collaborate and help make this project better.
 Below are some guidelines to help you get started.

+## Step 1 - Star the repository to get your PR merged

 ## Getting Started

 1. **Fork the repository**: Click the "Fork" button at the top right of this repository to get your own copy.